josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 As a city biker who is in the market for a new bike but unsure where to shop, I need a way to shop between an online and in-store experience because I will benefit from detailed specifications, access to staff, and a wide selection of bikes.

 ##### My solution statement:
 Create an e-commerce website that allows its users to search for, compare, and buy bikes as well as schedule times to come in and test bikes.
-It would also allow users to chat with staff to receive expert advice on their purchases.
+It would also allow users to chat with staff directly to receive expert advice on their purchases.

 ## Synthesis